scottfones/QBioPlots/README.md

-b - Interaction coefficient for the second equation eqn1 - (lambda) First equation of the system eqn2 - (lambda) Second equation of the system init_conds - (list) List of initial values for x1 and x2
+b - Interaction coefficient for the second equation eqn1 - (lambda) First equation of the system eqn2 - (lambda) Second equation of the system
 ```

 Example: